rth2/rth2/README.md

 - 👀 I’m interested in Game Development!
 Coding and design are my forte!
 Currently I am using Unity and C#, but I have worked pretty extensively in C++/C in the past and dabbled in other languages for projects as needed.

+- ⌨ I'm currently working as a Unity Developer on a small team (many hats!) on a live mobile game.

 - 🎃 I released my first game "Critter" on Google Play and Itch.io!
 It isn't a particularly pretty game but it runs well and seems to be bug free.
 This was a project proving that I could take a project from concept to release.

   - Google Play: https://play.google.com/store/apps/details?id=com.CracklingLeafGames.Critter